Office of Postsecondary Education, Department of Education.

 Catalog of Federal Domestic Assistance (CFDA) Number: 84.031P.

-Purpose of Program: Through the Predominantly Black Institutions (PBI) Formula Grant Program, the Department makes grant awards to eligible institutions to plan, develop, undertake, and implement programs to enhance their capacity to serve more low- and middle-income Black American students; to expand higher education opportunities for eligible students by encouraging college preparation and student persistence in secondary school and postsecondary education; and to strengthen the financial ability of the institutions to serve the academic needs of these students.
+Purpose of Program: The Predominantly Black Institutions (PBI) Formula Grant Program provides grants to eligible institutions to plan, develop, undertake, and implement programs that enhance their capacity to serve more low- and middle-income Black American students; to expand higher education opportunities for eligible students by encouraging college preparation and student persistence in secondary school and postsecondary education; and to strengthen the financial ability of the institutions to serve the academic needs of these students.

 II.
 Award Information

-Estimated Average Size of Awards: Grants awarded under the PBI Formula Grant Program will be allotted to eligible institutions based on the formula included in section 318(e) of the HEA (20 U.S.C.
+Estimated Average Size of Awards: Grants awarded under the PBI Formula Grant Program are allotted to eligible institutions based on the formula included in section 318(e) of the HEA (20 U.S.C.
 1059e(e)), with no grantee allotted less than $250,000.

 If the amount appropriated for this program for a fiscal year is not sufficient to pay the minimum allotment to eligible institutions, then the amount of the minimum allotment must be ratably reduced, in accordance with section 318(e) of the HEA (20 U.S.C.
 1059e(e)(4)).

-Grant amounts to PBIs will be awarded according to the following formula:
+Grant amounts to PBIs are awarded according to the following formula: